sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 Here, just like the Serverless Framework example above; our app is made up of three services.
 Except, one of those services is a CDK app deployed using SST!

 We'll be deploying it using the `sst deploy` command, instead of the standard `cdk deploy` command.
-This'll make more sense in the coming chapters once we look at our infrastructure code.

-Let's start by creating our SST project.

----

-TODO: MERGE WITH CONNECT SLS AND CDK CHAPTER connect-serverless-framework-and-cdk-with-sst.html

-Now that we have configured the infrastructure for our Serverless app using CDK.
-Let's look at how we can connect it to our Serverless Framework project.
-The conventions enforced by [SST](https://github.com/serverless-stack/serverless-stack) makes this easy to do.
+Now that you know how these frameworks work behind the scenes, let's look at how we can connect a notes app built with Serverless Framework to an SST app that defines our infrastructure.

 ### Reference Your SST App